Vanessa Ruta

-Vanessa Julia Ruta, Ph.D. is an American neuroscientist known for her work on the structure and function of chemosensory circuits underlying innate and learned behaviors in the fly Drosophila melanogaster.
-She is the Gabrielle H. Reem and Herbert J. Kayden Associate Professor and Head of the Laboratory of Neurophysiology and Behavior at The Rockefeller University and, as of 2021, an Investigator of the Howard Hughes Medical Institute.
+Vanessa Julia Ruta is an American neuroscientist known for her work on the structure and function of chemosensory circuits underlying innate and learned behaviors in the fly Drosophila melanogaster.
+She is the Gabrielle H. Reem and Herbert J. Kayden Professor and Head of the Laboratory of Neurophysiology and Behavior at The Rockefeller University and, as of 2021, an Investigator of the Howard Hughes Medical Institute.

 Ruta is a 2019 MacArthur Fellow.
 She was one of the six fellows from New York City.

 Education and scientific career

 Ruta graduated summa cum laude from Hunter College in Chemistry in 2000.
 She went on to perform doctoral research in the laboratory of Rod Mackinnon, earning her Ph.D. in Biology from The Rockefeller University in 2005.
 In Mackinnon's lab, she played a critical role in solving the structure of the voltage-dependent potassium ion channel.
-Her graduate work investigated the structural biology and function of potassium channels.
+During her graduate work, she investigated the structural biology and function of potassium channels.
 These deeply conserved proteins conduct ions across biological membranes and are targets of toxin including those produced by the tarantula.
 Vanessa worked out the mechanism by which spider toxins bind the voltage sensor domain of potassium channels.
 As a postdoctoral fellow with Richard Axel at Columbia University, Ruta switched fields to the analysis of how the brain encodes both innate and learned stimuli and discovered a sexually dimorphic circuit that drives male fly responses to a pheromone, and traced the activity of the circuit from the periphery to the motor output.
 She joined the faculty at The Rockefeller University in 2011.